vsingh55/AzureDevOps-CI-CD/documentation.md

 ## Step 4: SSH into the VM

 1. Use terminal (Linux/Mac) or Putty (Windows) to SSH into the VM.
 2. Use the following URL to SSH: [https://dev.azure.com/login](https://dev.azure.com/login).
+# correct it

 ## Step 5: Set Up a New Project in Azure DevOps